HackMotion Wrist Sensor

 HackMotion provides auditory feedback so that you will know precisely what you need to do to maximize your wrist position.
 You are able to set a range of motion that facilitates learning through motion.
 The biofeedback maximizes your progress while training.

-The putting strokes of tour professionals limit the range of wrist movement
+Tour professionals have learned how to limit the range of wrist movement

 The large database of recorded putting strokes by HackMotion clearly show that tour players are limiting the range of wrist motion during putting stroke and they are very consistent at repeating it.
 Amateurs on the other hand typically move their lead wrist joint a lot and have a lot of variation between any two putting strokes which leads to inconsistent results.